NathanStanislavsky/TetrisWebsite/backend/README.md

 ### Prerequisites
 • Install Node.js and npm.
-• Ensure MongoDB setup properly and conneciton string is added to environment variables
+• Ensure MongoDB setup properly and connection string is added to environment variables

 ### Setup